Olgapuri Children's Village

 Olgapuri Children’s Home (“Olga’s little oasis”) is a beautiful, permanent home for up to 80 children ages 1-18 whose parents are unable to care for them.

 Children live in one of four houses—Junior Girls, Senior Girls, Junior Boys, and Senior Boys—each of which has room for 20 individuals, for a total of up to 80 residents at a time.
 Each house has a set of “parents” (all married couples) who are supported in providing the personalized attention and loving care each child needs.
 Additional caretakers help the youngest children with their daily routines.
-Olgapuri is dedicated to offering these children the best possible opportunities to develop into confident, thriving young adults.
+The children have access to some of the best schools in Nepal as well as psychological services through NYF’s Ankur Counseling Center.

 History